craftercms/docs/source/getting-started/index.rst

 Then you can just point your browser to ``http://localhost:8080/studio`` and you will be presented with the Crafter Studio login page.
 The default username is ``admin`` and the default password is ``admin``.

-If you are ready to start development, consult :ref:`documentation for developers <by-role/developer>` for advice on environment setup.
+If you are ready to start development, consult the :ref:`documentation for developers <developer>` for advice on environment setup.

 |hr|